JasonLiu2024/Meta-Learning/README.md

 <br>to go to session:
 >tmux attach-session -t session_name

-<br>&emsp;Note: you cannot scroll while in a session
+&emsp;Note: you cannot scroll while in a session

 to detach from session:
 >^b D